lammich/isabelle_llvm/docs/index.md

     make run

   This will run the binary search, KMP, and parallel sorting benchmarks.
+  In order to run the Imperative HOL benchmarks for bs and KMP, an MLton compiler is required.
   Warning: We have only tested this on a Linux x86_64 platform so far.
   We do not (yet) know how LLVM will digest our code on other platforms.